-How does it work – We need to receive donations of food from the public, either via organised collections from Church groups, Voluntary groups, Super Markets or Agencies.
+How does it work? – We need to receive donations of food from the public, either via organised collections from Church groups, Voluntary groups, Super Markets or Agencies.
 These donations are then sorted and made up into food boxes or parcels to a recommended list of contents.

 Referrals – It is our intention that the issuing of emergency food will help an existing situation and in no way enable any form of dysfunctional or destructive behaviour.
 It is also our intention to closely monitor all situations so as not to create dependency on the Foodbank or on any other service that is provided.
 Unless referrals are made by authorised agencies who we believe we can trust to use the eligibility criteria no parcels can be distributed.
-We may at our discretion pass on a few food items if we believe it will help but will not continue to help where the system is abused.
+We may on occasion and at our discretion pass on a few food items if we believe it will help, but will not continue to help where the system is abused.

-All food is donated by the public including: Schools, churches, businesses and individuals.
+Where the food comes from – All food is donated by the public including: schools, churches, businesses, and individuals.
 We ask for non-perishable, in-date food to the foodbank.
-All food given out by foodbanks is donated.
+All food given out by food banks is donated or bought with funds.
 ‘Supermarket Collections’ are one of the main ways that food is collected, these are food drives held at supermarkets where volunteers give shoppers a ‘foodbank shopping list’ and ask them to buy an extra item or two for local people in crisis.
-There are some fantastic volunteers out there who regularly collect from shops churches schools or private individuals.
-These are not paid and do an amazing job to them we are most grateful.
+There are some fantastic volunteers out there who regularly collect from shops, churches, schools, or private individuals.
+These volunteers are not paid and do an amazing job, so to them we are most grateful.